impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options-ii.md

 The more controversial half of this principle is its contrapositive: _Do not buy extrinsic value_.
 The implications are surprising in the sense that many options sellers do not abide by them.
 Here are a few:

-1. Do not buy-to-close a contract (though one could argue that it is justified by opportunism).
+1. Do not buy-to-close a contract (though one could argue that it is justified by either capital efficiency or opportunism).
 2. Do not sell (narrow) spreads, due to the cost of the defensive leg.
-3. Do not roll an option early.
-Wait until it is near expiration, carrying little extrinsic value.
+3. Do not roll an option early, unless it is deep in-the-money.
+Wait until it is near expiration or carrying little extrinsic value.